paul4forest/forestproductsdemand/README.md

 We then extended the data coverage up to the most recent available Year (2012) and to 27 contries in the European Union.
-For an overview of consumption, and prices of paper products in EU25 over the 50 years period See [explore.html](./docs/ExploreData/explore.html) in the folder **\Docs\ExploreData**.
+For an overview of consumption, and prices of paper products in EU25 over the 50 years period.
+See  [explore.md](./docs/ExploreData/explore.md) or [explore.html](./docs/ExploreData/explore.html)   in the folder **\Docs\ExploreData**.

 Code
 ----